APPLICATION FOR INSTITUTIONAL MEMBERSHIP IN

 (Editable MS Word version | PDF Version)

-Please see CIRTL for All: A Membership Plan for Sustained Impact for information about the CIRTL network structure, core ideas, and member institution expectations.
+Please see CIRTL for All: A Membership Plan for Sustained Impact for information about the CIRTL network structure, core ideas and goals, and member institution expectations.

 CIRTL’s mission is to develop future faculty committed to implementing and advancing evidence-based teaching practices to enrich undergraduate education that is accessible to all learners.
-While preparing future STEM faculty remains one specialized area of focus of our work, we invite students from across all disciplines to engage in our programs as many of our member institutions are already doing so locally, and we have found that program participants embrace cross-institution and cross-disciplinary learning.
+While preparing future STEM faculty remains one specialized area of focus of our work, we invite students from across all disciplines to engage in our programs.

 The membership committee invites you to use this application process as a way of showcasing areas of alignment that you see between your institutional goals and CIRTL’s mission and opportunities.
 We also hope it allows you to begin identifying and developing connections across your campus that you think you will need to establish a successful local CIRTL community.
 With the recognition that some CIRTL terminology and concepts take time to fully understand, we encourage you to put your ideas forward with the expectation that if you join our Network you’ll continue to refine them and receive support through onboarding and mentorship.